How to prepare yourself before your first call with an LMS sales rep

 Hi, I’m Susan, and I’m your travel agent and tour guide.
 Take a breath.
 We’ve got you.
 My team and I have talked with thousands of people looking for their first LMS (or their next LMS) – from solopreneurs who want to sell their courses to multi-national companies rethinking their team training.

-This article will take you through everything you need to know to narrow down your choices and have meaningful conversations with the handful of LMS sales representatives that make the shortlist based on some preliminary research on your part.
+This article will take you through everything you need to know to help narrow down your choices and have meaningful conversations with the handful of shortlisted LMS sales representatives from your preliminary research.
+We’ll take it step-by-step to help you plan your project and go over:

-We’ll take it step by step to help you plan your project.
 Not every step may apply to you – skip what doesn’t fit your business plan or industry – but generally speaking, here’s a proven road map that will guide you to your destination.

 So, you’re moving your employee training online